bnb-chain/node/doc/Spec.md

 #### Execution
 Executions are different according to different type of transactions, but the main purpose is to generate the correct state, and persist.
 All the validators are expected to generate the same result of execution and the states.

 All the below can happen concurrently.
-The last step of saving state has contention so that locks may be used.
+After all planned execution have been done, the changed states would be saved in the below sequence in a serialized way to ensure deterministic:
+1. Account change state, in the sequence of account number
+2. Token Store if there is change
+3. Fee Store is there is change
+4. Listed Pairs Store if there is change
+5.

 ##### Order Match
 The most number of requests are expected to be orders.
 After the block is committed: